-Transportation costs form a major chunk of the several variable costs that manufacturers have to address.
+Transportation costs form a major chunk of the several variable costs that operators have to address.
 Rising fuel prices directly impact the shipping costs and they become an integral part of the logistics budget.
-A steep rise in this can further create a dent in the overall revenue stream and profitability for manufacturers.
+A steep rise in this can further create a dent in the overall revenue stream and profitability.

-A Logistics Management Software can help address the above costs to a great extent.
+A good Logistics Planning solution can help address the above costs to a great extent.

-- By implementing autonomous tracking and AI in supply chain and logistics, the Logistics Management Software has access to the potential real-time data with prime routes as well as possible alternative routes to reduce the cumulative transportation costs.
+- By implementing autonomous tracking and AI in supply chain and logistics, the solution has access to the potential real-time data with prime routes as well as possible alternative routes to reduce the cumulative transportation costs.

-- By deploying sensors, manufacturers can further intelligently improve fuel efficiency, evaluate various road conditions, and continuously monitor routes for tracking everyday logistics to optimize efficiency.
+- By deploying sensors, operators can further intelligently improve fuel efficiency, evaluate various road conditions, and continuously monitor routes for tracking everyday logistics to optimize efficiency.

 3. Complexity in Deriving Logistics Analytics

-Most manufacturers find themselves struggling with driving valid outcomes using accurate logistics analytics solutions.
+Most logistics managers find themselves struggling with driving valid outcomes using accurate logistics analytics solutions.
 This is due to the growing competition within the transportation and logistics industry along with the rising fuel costs, complex market demands, and the increased need for optimized delivery times

-With sound Logistics Management Software, manufacturers have the ability to harness the true potential of their data to bring about significant improvements.
+With a sound Logistics Planning solution, operators and managers have the ability to harness the true potential of their data to bring about significant improvements.
 This is across route optimization, traffic management, inventory movement, and predictive maintenance.

-- Using accurate analytics and data, the software can analyze the shipping history and operations, to cut down logistical costs and slash down shipment delivery times.
+- Using accurate analytics and data, the solution can analyze the shipping history and operations, to cut down logistical costs and slash down shipment delivery times.

-- Also, by applying AI-based techniques, the software can develop advanced performance metrics and KPIs to create valid computer models to predict supply chain issues.
+- Also, by applying AI-based techniques, the solution can develop advanced performance metrics and KPIs to create valid computer models to predict supply chain issues.

 4. Managing Operational Shifts

-Many times manufacturers face challenges in managing the batch units of operations scheduled based on certain assumptions.
+Many times logistics planners face challenges in managing the batch units of operations scheduled based on certain assumptions.
 Due to unforeseen factors like market volatility, weather conditions, worker absenteeism, etc. which might affect these schedules, there could be a significant reduction of the units produced, impacting the transport capacity.
-So, when a certain amount of space was budgeted to move X amount of units, this reduction could mean a longer lead time on inefficient capacity planning.

-With efficient Logistics Management Software in place, manufacturers have the power and flexibility to adapt to these operational shifts by identifying the best routes, transport modes, and delivery windows.
+With an efficient Logistics Planning solution in place, logistics managers have the power and flexibility to adapt to these operational shifts by identifying the best routes, transport modes, and delivery windows.

 - It can help reduce the possibilities of losses in resources and time to handle these changing variables.

-An AI-driven Logistics Management Software can also help eliminate potential bottlenecks across the logistics value stream, helping manufacturers save millions in supply chain costs and boost the bottom line as well.
+It also helps eliminate potential bottlenecks across the logistics value stream, helping logistics managers save millions in supply chain costs and boost the bottom line as well.